anikaa20/Vehicle-Counting-and-Classification-Computer-Vision/README.md

 - The script displays a video window with detected vehicles, their IDs, and a red counting line.
 - Vehicle counts by class are stored in the `class_counts` dictionary.

-## License

-This project is for educational purposes.
-Refer to the YOLO and Ultralytics licenses for model and library usage.